ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 Custom styles allow specifying custom predefined templates for specific RichText elements.

-Custom styles differ from custom tags in that they do not have attributes configured.
+Custom styles differ from custom tags in that they don't have attributes configured.
 A custom style requires YAML configuration that points to a template used to render an elements with this style.

 See [Extend Online Editor](extend_online_editor.md#configure-custom-styles) for a full example.